jschicht/SetMace/readme.txt

 Setting all 4+4 (or 4+8) timestamps in both $STANDARD_INFORMATION and $FILE_NAME attributes:
 setmace.exe C:\file.txt -z "2000:01:01:00:00:00:789:1234" -x

-Setting the LastWriteTime in both $STANDARD_INFORMATION and $FILE_NAME attribute of root directory (defined by index number): setmace.exe C:5 -m "2000:01:01:00:00:00:789:1234" -x
+Setting the LastWriteTime in both $STANDARD_INFORMATION and $FILE_NAME attribute of root directory (defined by its index number): setmace.exe C:5 -m "2000:01:01:00:00:00:789:1234" -x

+Setting the LastWriteTime in the $STANDARD_INFORMATION attribute, for current timestamps and in all shadow copies: setmace.exe C:\file.txt -m "2000:01:01:00:00:00:789:1234" -si -shadow

+Dumping all timestamps for $Boot (including all shadow copies): setmace.exe C:\$Boot -d -shadow

-Dumping all timestamps for $MFT itself: setmace.exe C:\$MFT -d or setmace.exe C:0 -d
+2 methods for dumping all timestamps for $MFT itself (no shadow copy timestamps displayed): setmace.exe C:\$MFT -d or setmace.exe C:0 -d